dschultz0/larry/readme_template.j2.md

 # Larry
 Larry is a library of utilities for common data tasks using AWS for data science and data engineering projects.
 While boto3 is a great interface for interacting with AWS services, it can be overly complex for data scientists and others who want to perform straightforward operations on data.
-Boto3 is powerful but often requires you spend time worrying about API-specific interactions and parameters.
+Rather than spend time worrying about API-specific interactions and parameters.
 Larry makes it easy to use services like S3, MTurk, and other data-oriented AWS services in a far more **functional** manner to let you focus on the data rather than syntax.
 This library is designed to make getting tasks completed in Jupyter Notebooks or AWS Lambda functions as